Keep Talking To Them

 Some business owners see complaints or customer suggestions as something to be ignored.

 It is very easy to lose a customer if they feel you have not responded to a complaint.
+If this happens you will have to win them back.
 They will also tell other prospective customers of your lack of caring.

 If you listen and respond with solutions and respect, you will keep your customer and create an advocate for your business.